UnityGuillaume/SimpleUnityLauncher/Readme.md

 This will automatically switch the game to windowed 1024x768 at first launch, displaying the launcher option screen.

-If the user save settings, the choosen resolution, fullscreen flag and quality settings are saved to disk in a file in `Application.persistentDataPath`, and those settings will be applied next time the game run, bypassing the Launcher screen.
+If the user saves settings, the chosen resolution, fullscreen flag and quality settings are saved to disk in a file in `Application.persistentDataPath`, and those settings will be applied next time the game run, bypassing the Launcher screen.

-By holding down the "submit" input (by default joypad 0, enter, space and return) as the game start, it will force re-displaying the screen even if the settings where saved.
+By holding down the "submit" input (by default joypad 0, enter, space and return) as the game start, it will force re-displaying the screen even if the settings were saved before.

-Once the Launch button pressed, this will load scene at index 1 that can be your game loading scene.
+Once the Launch button clicked, this will load scene at index 1 that can be your game loading scene.

+_You can personalize the look of the launcher by modifying the LauncherScene.
+Note that there is a black panel on top of everything you need to disable to easily edit the UI.
+Don't forget to reenable it after as it hide the launcher which otherwise flash briefly when loading from file settings_

 ### Implementation Note

-This used a hacked together autoscrolling toggle for the dropdown (in `ScrollRectItemAutoScroll.cs`)
+This used a hacked together autoscrolling toggle for the dropdown (in `ScrollRectItemAutoScroll.cs`) which replace the Toggle in the template for both Resolution and Quality dropdown.

-The scrolling isn't perfect, but it's a haslty put together hack tp at least allow to use the dropdown with a pad.
+The scrolling isn't perfect, but it's a hasty put together hack to at least allow to use the dropdown with a pad.

-There is a black panel on top of the whole scene that get disabled if the scene is displayed.
-This allow to not have a briefly flashing Launcher UI when the game start from saved settings and directly jump to the next scene.

 ## Known Limitation